• Register

 If your business plan doesn’t clearly state your objectives, expect the person evaluating it to move on to the next proposal quickly.

 When defining your business goals, make sure they are achievable, measurable, specific, time-bound, and relevant.
-Keep in mind that your business objectives are not the same as your marketing goals.

 Aside from clearly communicating your objectives, you should also ensure that your plan demonstrates how your business will produce revenue.
-Investors will not fund your business if they cannot see any value in it for them!

 Not stating the risks